firozkhan18/Java-Evaluations/java-basic-fundamental-Collectors.md.md

-# Java 8 Collectors Tutorial
+# Java 8 Collectors

-Java 8 Collectors tutorial mainly consist of three things – Stream.collect() method, Collector interface and Collectors class.
+Java 8 Collectors mainly consist of three things – Stream.collect() method, Collector interface and Collectors class.

-collect() method is a terminal operation in Stream interface.
+- collect() method is a terminal operation in Stream interface.

-Collector is an interface in java.util.stream package.
+- Collector is an interface in java.util.stream package.

-Collectors class, also a member of java.util.stream package, is an utility class containing many static methods which perform some common reduction operations.
+- Collectors class, also a member of java.util.stream package, is an utility class containing many static methods which perform some common reduction operations.

-Let’s discuss them one by one.
+Let’s go through them one by one.

 ### 1) Stream.collect() Method
 collect() method is a terminal operation in Stream interface.